OUR LAB

 3rd year Ph.D.
 Student

-Tra is a second-year graduate student at UNLV.
+Tra is a third-year graduate student at UNLV.
 She is interested in learning about the interactions between children and technology, especially with voice assistants.

 She loves cats and currently has 5 cats back in Vietnam.
 She also enjoys drinking boba tea whenever she feels like it.
 In her free time, she will sleep or play LOL mobile and Hayday.